Back

 You don’t need to know what your portrait will become.

 You just need a place where the work is allowed to take its time.
-And where the materials are given the attention they deserve.

-And if not, that’s okay too.❤️
+And if now isn’t the moment, that’s okay too.

 Signature-2--edited